scientific-dev/python-nasa-api/README.md

-# Python NASA API
+# Python Nasa API

-Simple wrapper for NASA API written in python which was previously written by abh80 in **Javascript** as NPM which is deprecated now so i aka Science Spot recreated it in **Python** using requests modules!
+Simple wrapper for NASA Api written in python which was previously written by abh80 in **Javascript** as NPM which is deprecated now so i aka Science Spot recreated it in **Python** using requests modules!

-> This package is just made for fun and its not seriously made...
-You can actually read the original nasa api docs and you can actually get data from api but this is made for additional features.
-So, don't care if it's silly!

 ## Quick Docs